mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

 - `--store-evaluation` (Default value = `false`)

   - `true` The evaluation results in terms of common metrics are written into [.csv](https://en.wikipedia.org/wiki/Comma-separated_values) files.
-Does only have an effect if the parameter `--output-dir` is specified.

     - `decimals` (Default value = `0`) The number of decimals to be used for evaluation scores or 0, if the number of decimals should not be restricted.
     - `percentage` (Default value = `true`) `true`, if evaluation scores should be given as a percentage, if possible, `false` otherwise.